A to Z Of Australian Food – From Anzac Biscuits to Zucchini Slice

 One of the most iconic sights on the streets of Melbourne are its trams, with their recognisable green and yellow designs.
 Melbourne is also a city of art, bursting with art galleries large and small, art exhibitions, and celebrated graffiti down every alleyway.
 In 2013, the city of Melbourne decided to put these two cultural … More Melbourne Art Trams – Are These The World’s Artiest Trams?

-For illustrators under self-isolation, the hashtag #coronamaison came as the perfect cathartic creative release.
+Covid lockdowns are here, and for illustrators under self-isolation, the hashtag #coronamaison came as the perfect cathartic creative release.
 French illustrator Pénélope Bagieu (@PenelopeB) launched the hashtag, calling for artists to draw their perfect self-isolation setup.
 Naturally, I had I try one for myself!
-The #coronamaison challenge is based on a simple empty room with a staircase.
-Besides the staircase, … More Taking the Coronamaison Illustration Challenge
+The #coronamaison challenge is based on a simple empty room with … More Taking the Coronamaison Illustration Challenge

 Colourful rhino sculptures started appearing all around Sydney one day.
 There were Opera house rhinos, Circular Quay rhinos, Botanic Garden rhinos.
 Some were brightly coloured and dazzling geometric designs, others were painted as robots, some were covered in gold, and others were calming beach landscapes.
 It was an art exhibition that opened up on 2nd … More Taronga Wild Rhinos – Sydney’s Painted Rhino Exhibit